Industry groups welcome Apple ruling but expect tax spotlight to remain

 Charities say State must address ‘extreme nature’ of corporate tax avoidance

-Apple’s Hollyhill campus in Cork: Case highlights ‘extreme nature of corporate tax avoidance facilitated by Ireland’, said Oxfam Ireland.
+Apple’s Hollyhill campus in Cork: EU court decision “should curtail EU commission posturing on State aid”, Chartered Accountants Ireland said.
+Photograph: David Creedon / Anzenberger

-The ruling that Ireland did not give State aid to technology giant Apple has been welcomed by industry groups.
-However, some commentators said the spotlight would remain firmly cast on the State’s tax regime for the forseeable future.
+Industry groups welcomed the ruling in the EU’s second highest court that Ireland did not give illicit State aid to technology giant Apple.
+But concern remains that the spotlight will remain firmly on the State’s tax regime for the foreseeable future amid ongoing efforts to reform corporation tax structures globally.

-Lobby group Ibec noted the outcome, with chief executive Danny McCoy saying: “We want Ireland to be the best place in the world as a business location.
-As such, it is crucial for all businesses, multinational and indigenous, that Ireland’s tax system is, and is seen to be, transparent and equitable.”

-American Chamber of Commerce, which said it fully supported the Government’s decision to appeal the original ruling, said the decision would not only help the State but also the European Union as a whole to “maintain its hard won global repuations as an inward investment destination.”

-“It is to be hoped that the Commission will accept the decision of the General Court of the European Union, and not seek to damage the country’s reputation further with protracted legal proceedings,” said Brian Keegan, director of publicy policy.
+“It is to be hoped that the Commission will accept the decision of the General Court of the European Union, and not seek to damage the country’s reputation further with protracted legal proceedings.

 “The outcome vindicates Ireland’s adherence, not just to Irish but also to European rules when levying taxation,” he added.

-Its tax partner Peter Vale said from a technical perspective, the “verdict looks robust.”
+From a technical perspective, its tax partner Peter Vale said, the “verdict looks robust”.

 “It would appear that Apple was taxed in Ireland in line with the substance of its Irish operations, prior to the Commission intervention.
 From a distance, it seems that the Commission originally attempted to rewrite historic tax rules based on current laws and mood,” he said.